fhsinchy/the-docker-handbook/composing-projects-using-docker-compose.md

 COPY ./development.conf /etc/nginx/conf.d/default.conf
 ```

-All it does is copying the configuration file to `/etc/nginx/conf.d/default.conf` inside the container.
+All it does is copy the configuration file to `/etc/nginx/conf.d/default.conf` inside the container.

 Let's start writing the `docker-compose.yaml` file.
 Apart from the `api` and `db` services there will be the `client` and `nginx` services.
 There will also be some network definitions that I'll get into shortly.